-model and the calibration of the credibility functions are based on an analysis of patterns and variations in claim frequency across towns and years.
-The claim frequency method of analysis is detailed in Section A2, below.
+The analysis uses the actual claim frequency by coverage of each town, credibility weighted with model claim frequencies by town and coverage; the parameters of the model and the calibration of the credibility functions are based on an analysis of patterns and variations in claim frequency across towns and years.
+The claim frequency method of analysis is detailed in Section A2.

 The analysis also utilizes average claim cost data by town, credibility weighted with average claim cost data by county and statewide.
-The procedure used to estimate the relative average claim cost by town is detailed in Section A3, below.
+The procedure used to estimate the relative average claim cost by town is detailed in Section A3.